Laboratory Training 1

 4 Exercises

-- Implement the function of obtaining the integer part of the square root of a number of type
+- Implement the function of obtaining the integer part of the square root of a number of type BigInteger.

-type with an array containing a list of initial values.
-Find the sum of positive elements. - In the array of integer values (
+- Initialize a list of real numbers of BigDecimaltype with an array containing a list of initial values.
+Find the sum of positive elements.

-), replace negative values with modules, positive values with zeros.
+- In the array of integer values (BigInteger), replace negative values with modules, positive values with zeros.
 Apply Stream API facilities.

 5 Quiz